rconfa/Histopathological-Cancer-Detection/README.md

 Created an algorithm to identify metastatic cancer in small image patches taken from larger digital pathology scans.
 The data used for this competition is a slightly modified version of the PatchCamelyon (PCam) benchmark dataset.
 The original PCam dataset contains duplicate images due to its probabilistic sampling, however, the version presented on Kaggle does not contain duplicates.

 # Motivation
+* Clinical diagnosis of breast cancer is best achieved by a biopsy.
+The pathologist diagnose by manually examining the histology slides under the microscope.
+However, the traditional diagnosis system needs expertise and only experienced pathologists can accurately determine the tumor tissues.
+This leads to very high costs and possible human errors.
+* The use of neural models in the medical field is constantly growing, as evidenced by the rapid increase of analysis tools based on machine learning techniques.

 # Data
 The data are taken from a Kaggle challenge published in 2018 and they can be downloaded [here](https://www.kaggle.com/c/histopathologic-cancer-detection/data).
 For the project two subset has been created in order to speed up the learning process and create nested folder for appropriately using keras import method.
 Due to their size it is impossible to upload them in Github but feel free to contact me if you need them. <br>